top of page

 • Improved financial stability can reduce stress, making emotional regulation easier.

-• Better physical health can increase energy, supporting behavioral consistency and physical activity.
+• Better physical health can increase energy, supporting behavioral consistency and healthy behavior.

-• Access to supportive relationships can enhance social well being and provide feedback for growth.
+• Access to supportive relationships and a positive social environment can enhance social well-being and provide feedback for growth.

 • Poor emotional regulation can undermine the benefits of stable conditions.